Mawuawoe/Webstack_Portfolio_Project/README.md

 Reports can be exported CSV formats for offline analysis or record-keeping.

 Overall Benefits
-Efficiency: By automating data collection and providing real-time access to information, the Salinity App enhances operational efficiency in monitoring salinity levels.
+Efficiency: By streamlining data collection and providing real-time access to information, the Salinity App enhances operational efficiency in monitoring salinity levels.
 Improved Decision-Making: The app’s reporting and visualization features enable Production Managers to make data-driven decisions that optimize the salt production process.
 User-Friendly Interface: The intuitive design of the app ensures that both Brine Attendants and Production Managers can navigate it easily, reducing training time and improving user adoption.